CapricanDRJ/HadesStarCommunityData/docs/corp/7a039367a683ac04f22e6292d73d5bf2088245f47c411e6a7befd45a11740637/index.md

 ```
 Please only English speaking.We play red stars and white stars.Inacti
-vity leads to being kicked out.We play without discord.Have fun!}
+vity leads to being kicked out.We play without discord.Have fun!
 ```
 ### Whitestar Bonus ❌